SENATE JOINT RESOLUTION NO. 1

 10-30.
 Schedules.
 The presiding officer of each house shall coordinate its schedule to accommodate the workload of the other house.

 10-50.
-Access of press.
-Subject to the presiding officer's discretion on issues of decorum and order, an accredited press representative may not be prohibited from photographing, televising, or recording a legislative meeting or hearing.
+Access of media -- registration -- decorum -- sanctions.
+(1) Subject to the presiding officer's discretion on issues of decorum and order, a registered media representative may not be prohibited from photographing, televising, or recording a legislative meeting or hearing.

 10-60.
 Conflict of interest.
 A member who has a personal or private interest in any measure or bill proposed or pending before the Legislature shall disclose the fact to the house to which the member belongs.